Stat 470/670 Lecture 16: Logistic regression part 2

 ## `geom_smooth()` using formula = 'y ~ x'

-This is much worse.
+This is worse.
 The curve is too low, then rises too high, then declines again.
 In fact, the extreme left hand side is the biggest problem, since the lack is fit is real and the data is dense there.
 The negative average residual there means that for arsenic levels just over the threshold, the probability of switching is overestimated (negative average residuals occur when there are more zeroes in the response than the model expects.)

 Education isn’t that interesting since the effect is much smaller, but let’s do it for completeness.